24klsp/LEARNING/README.md

 # LEARNING
 This is a repository for me to learn about Github and programing.

+"Count_Chinese_charaters" can show the numbur of Chinese charaters in a passage.

 - 👋 Hi, I’m a Chinese student.I 'm 15 years old.
 - 👀 I’m interested in ...NOTHING
 - 🌱 I’m currently learning ...NOTHING